-11 players that earned a big move after shining at a major tournament
+Enzo Fernandez next: 11 players that earned a move after a major tournament

 These days, the biggest football clubs have such extensive scouting and analytics departments that they’re unlikely to judge a player purely off some impressive performances in a summer international tournament.